The next time you find yourself lying awake in bed unable to sleep, you might enjoy doing this:

 - Mary Elizabeth (Leach) Raines

-- Mary Elizabeth (Leach) Raines is the author of a collection of short stories ("The Man in the GPS and Other Stories") and two novels, as well as several other books, short stories and plays.
-Many of these can be found on Amazon.com.
-Some are written under the name Mary Elizabeth Leach.
-She has won several awards for her writing.
-In addition to writing, Mary Elizabeth is a hypnosis instructor, the director of the Academy for Professional Hypnosis Training.
-She is a columnist for an international hypnosis magazine, and she teaches qualified individuals in past-life regression and guided imagery.
-Mary Elizabeth attended New England Conservatory of Music in Boston, where she was a piano performance major.
+- Mary Elizabeth (Leach) Raines is the author of a collection of quirky short stories ("The Man in the GPS and Other Stories"), novels ("UNA" and "The Secret of Eating Raspberries"), and nonfiction ("How to Help and Heal with Hypnosis: An Advanced Guide to Hypnotism" and "The Laughing Cherub Guide to Past-Life Regression: A Handbook for Real People.")
+In addition to writing, Mary Elizabeth teaches hypnosis as the director of the Academy for Professional Hypnosis Training.
+She is a columnist for an international hypnosis magazine, and in the past she was a newspaper reporter and features writer.
+She has won a number of awards for her writing.
+Mary Elizabeth attended New England Conservatory of Music in Boston in the 1960s as a piano performance major.
 Later she pursued independent film studies at UW-Oshkosh.
-She has won awards for a short film she directed and wrote, a screenplay, and a stage play.
-She is the creator of the popular Laughing Cherub hypnosis MP3s, available on CD Baby and other venues.
-In her free time, Mary Elizabeth creates fractal art, cooks, paints, dabbles with computers, gardens organically, and keeps bees.
+In her free time, Mary Elizabeth plays the piano, creates fractal art, cooks, paints, dabbles with computers, acts, gardens organically, and keeps bees.